Survey shows positive attitudes toward EdTech.

 To understand how digital transformation is progressing around the world, D2L conducted a survey of 4,830 higher education participants in 11 specific roles within education in the following markets: Brazil, Colombia, Mexico, UK, Benelux (Belgium, Netherlands and Luxembourg), South Africa, Australia and New Zealand, Singapore, India, and the Philippines.

-The survey shows positive attitudes toward education technology in all parts of the world and it was not different for South Africa, the UK, and Benelux in Europe, the Middle East and Africa (EMEA).
+The survey shows positive attitudes toward education technology in all parts of the world and it was not different for South Africa, the UK, and Benelux in EMEA.
 Most survey respondents believe that:

 - A blended learning model offers educational benefits above and beyond solely face-to-face (83 per cent in South Africa, 70 per cent in UK, and 64 per cent in Benelux)